Drago Jančar: Work

 Jančar started writing as a teenager.
 His first short novels were published by the magazine Mladina.

 Jančar's prose is influenced by modernist models.
-One of the central themes of his works is the conflict between individuals and repressive institutions, such as prisons, galleys, psychiatric hospitals and military barracks.
-He is famous for his laconic and highly ironic style, which often makes use of tragicomic twists.
+One of the central themes of his works is the conflict between individuals and repressive institutions, such as prisons, galleys, psychiatric hospitals, and military barracks.
+He is known for his laconic and highly ironic style, which often makes use of tragicomic twists.
 Most of his novels explore concrete events and circumstances in Central European history, which he sees as an exemplification of the human condition.

 He also writes essays and columns on the current political and cultural situation.
 During the war in Bosnia, he voiced his support for the Bosnian cause and personally visited the besieged Sarajevo to take supplies collected by the Slovene Writers' Association to the civilian population.
-In his essay "Short Report from a City Long Besieged" (Kratko poročilo iz dolgo obleganega mesta), he reflected on the war in Yugoslavia and the more general question of the ambiguous role of intellectuals in ethnic, national and political conflicts.
+In his essay "Short Report from a City Long Besieged" (Kratko poročilo iz dolgo obleganega mesta), he reflected on the war in Yugoslavia and the more general question of the ambiguous role of intellectuals in ethnic, national, and political conflicts.

 Throughout the 1990s, he engaged in polemics with the Austrian writer Peter Handke regarding the dissolution of Yugoslavia.

 The public intellectual

-Between 1987 and 1991 Jančar served as president of the Slovene PEN Center and through this role also actively supported the emergence of Slovenian democracy.
-In 1987, he was among the authors of the Contributions to the Slovenian National Program, a manifesto calling for a democratic, pluralistic and sovereign Slovenian state.
+Between 1987 and 1991, Jančar served as the president of the Slovene PEN Center and through this role also actively supported the emergence of Slovenian democracy.
+In 1987, he was among the authors of the Contributions to the Slovenian National Program, a manifesto calling for a democratic, pluralistic, and sovereign Slovenian state.
 During the Ljubljana trial in spring and summer 1988, he was one of the organizers of the first opposition political rally in Slovenia since 1945, which was held on the central Congress Square in Ljubljana.
-In the run-up to the first democratic elections in April 1990, Jančar actively campaigned for the oppositional presidential candidate Jože Pučnik.
+In the run-up to the first democratic elections in April 1990, Jančar actively campaigned for the opposition presidential candidate Jože Pučnik.
 During the Slovenian War of Independence, he and several other writers helped rally international support for Slovenia's independence.

 Since 1995, he has been a member of the Slovenian Academy of Sciences and Arts.

-In 2000, Slovenia's most widely read daily newspaper, Delo, published his controversial essay "Xenos and Xenophobia", which accused the Slovenian liberal media of inciting xenophobia and Anti-Catholicism (Jančar himself is an agnostic).
+In 2000, Slovenia's most widely read daily newspaper, Delo, published his controversial essay "Xenos and Xenophobia", which accused the Slovenian liberal media of inciting xenophobia and anti-Catholicism (Jančar himself is an agnostic).
 He had been accusing the liberal media of similar attitudes since 1994, when his essay "The Fleshpots of Egypt" blamed the media for having helped the rise of the chauvinistic Slovenian National Party.

 Although Jančar has never actively participated in politics, he publicly supported the Slovenian Democratic Party during the general elections of 2000 and 2004.

 In 2004, he was among the co-founders of the liberal conservative civic platform Rally for the Republic (Zbor za republiko).